Privis40/PriVi-Elite-V3-SSH-Auditor/README.md

 ## What It Does

-PriVi-Elite SSH Security Auditor is a professional SSH hardening analysis tool that audits the **configuration and cryptographic posture** of an SSH server — without attempting authentication or causing disruption to the target system.
+PriVi-SSHAudit is a professional SSH hardening analysis tool that audits the **configuration and cryptographic posture** of an SSH server — without attempting authentication or causing disruption to the target system.

 It is designed for:
 - Penetration testers conducting authorized SSH infrastructure assessments